Algebra 1, 2 & Pre-algebra

 Civil / Mechanical engineering:

-I have tutored Engineering mechanics (Statics and Dynamics), Strength of materials, Fluid mechanics and Thermodynamics.
+I have tutored Engineering mechanics (Statics and Dynamics) and Strength of Materials(Mechanics of Solids).
 As a fellow Engineer, I strongly emphasize the importance of a good understanding of physics.

-I have tutored Circuits, Digital logic design and simulation using VHDL, Discrete time systems and signals, and Digital Signal Processing.
+I have tutored Circuits, Discrete Time Systems and Signals, and Digital Signal Processing.
 A good foundation in physics and mathematics with logical reasoning is a stellar recipe for success.